richmahn/en_tn/luk/09/intro.md

 ##### Paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-An example in this chapter is: "Whoever would try to save his life will lose it" ([Luke 9:24](./23.md)).
+An example in this chapter is: "Whoever would save his life will lose it, but whoever loses his life for my sake will save it." ([Luke 9:24](./23.md)).

 ##### Son of Man #####
 Jesus refers to himself as the "Son of Man" in this passage.
 Referring to oneself using the third person may not be possible in all languages.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]])